-As a private social worker, he works with young Aboriginal clients who have been either engaging in self injury or have had thoughts of suicide.
+As a private social worker, he works with young Aboriginal and Torres Strait Islander clients who have been either engaging in self injury or have had thoughts of suicide.
 His vision is that the community should not be afraid of recognising mental illness for what it is – common and with the appropriate skills, knowledge and support they will not be scared to help their loved one, family member or friend.
 He also envisions that Victorian Aboriginal people with mental illness won’t be scared to seek or ask for help for they will know that others understand their signs and symptoms, and are willing, able and competent in assisting.

 AJ’s experience and involvement includes:

-- Delivery of over 350 cultural appreciation workshops to over 100 Victorian community, health and hospital settings, training non-Indigenous people about culture and working with individuals, families and communities.
+- Delivery of over 600 cultural appreciation workshops to over 200 Victorian community, health and hospital settings, training non-Indigenous people about culture and working with individuals, families and communities.

 - 3 years experience as Senior Educator at VACCHO, training Aboriginal Health Workers in Certificate III & Certificate IV in Aboriginal & Torres Strait Islander Primary Health Care.

 - 2 years experience as an Aboriginal Health Worker at the Western Suburbs Indigenous Gathering Place.